ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Order of members in settings.xml should be left as they are.
 Otherwise refer to ordering within the GameSettings class.
 - Some settings can not be negative, or cannot be zero, or both.
 SnakeSpeed, SnakeLength, MaxPowers must be positive non-zero.
 PowersDelay and SnakeGrowth must not be negative.
 - There is no restrictions on where Walls may be positioned.
 We leave it up to the user to choose positions of walls wisely based on their world size.
+- Removing dead or disconnected objects after sending their dead state to the client.